privacy-scaling-explorations/maci/apps/website/versioned_docs/version-v3.x/guides/troubleshooting.md

 ### Case `Commitment mismatch`

 If your log looks like the following, that's because you have already run the `prove` command.
-You can access the `cli` and attempt again by executing the `genProofs` command.
+You can access the `cli` and attempt again by executing the `generateProofs` command.

 ```
 Error: commitment mismatch